What is an Information Security Management System (ISMS)?

 IT security refers to safeguarding all IT assets within an organization, while cybersecurity specifically focuses on defending against cyber threats targeting digital information and network-connected systems.

-Information Security (Infosec), on the other hand, focuses on securing data wherever it is stored.
+Information Security (InfoSec), on the other hand, focuses on securing data wherever it is stored.
 Keeping information private, secure, and accessible is the primary goal.
-Consequently, the scope of Infosec is significantly larger than CyberSec since it covers safeguarding data and information held in both physical locations (such as desks and cabinets) and IT systems.
+Consequently, the scope of InfoSec is significantly larger than CyberSec since it covers safeguarding data and information held in both physical locations (such as desks and cabinets) and IT systems.

-To further illustrate the differences between Infosec and CyberSec, here are a few examples:
+To further illustrate the differences between InfoSec and CyberSec, here are a few examples:

-• Value of data - The value of data is the most important component of both Infosec and CyberSec.
+• Value of data - The value of data is the most important component of both InfoSec and CyberSec.
 The most important data in your company should be safeguarded to the fullest extent possible.
 Protecting your company's business information and IT systems is the goal of CyberSec, which aims to prevent digital hacking.
-Infosec aims to defend the value of your company's information assets from any sort of danger, digital or otherwise.
+InfoSec aims to defend the value of your company's information assets from any sort of danger, digital or otherwise.

-• Threats - Where CyberSec is only concerned with cyber threats, Infosec is concerned with threats of all types, like human error.
+• Threats - Where CyberSec is only concerned with cyber threats, InfoSec is concerned with threats of all types, like human error.

 EN_Information Security_IT Security